jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) it is conditionally or unconditionally agreed that the share user or an associated person pays a replacement payment to the share supplier or an associated person, if a dividend is payable on the original share; and
       (iii) it is conditionally or unconditionally agreed that the original share or an identical share may be transferred from the share user to the share supplier or an associated person; and
     (b) that is not a warrant or instalment receipt
+  - **revenue account method** means the method of calculating FIF income or loss in section EX 56B (Revenue account method)
   - **revenue account property** , for a person, means property that— (a) is trading stock of the person:
     (b) if disposed of for valuable consideration, would produce income for the person other than income under section EE 48 (Effect of disposal or event), FA 5 (Assets acquired or disposed of after deductions of payments under lease), or FA 9 (Treatment when lease ends: lessee acquiring asset):